 What is Blue Light Exposure?

 According to bluelightexposed.com, blue light, “is a color in the visible light spectrum that can be seen by the human eye”.
 It has a short wave length and produces a high amount of energy.
 Blue light exposure is actually very common in our world.
 It’s emitted by the sun, but it’s also emitted by our screened technology.
-TVs, fluorescent lights, cell phones, tablets, computers all emit blue light.
+TVs, fluorescent lights, cell phones, tablets, and computers all emit blue light.

 Natural Blue Light: